Women and animal advocacy: 1900s

 The British Animal Defence and Anti-Vivisection Society came to widespread attention during the Brown Dog affair (1903–1910), which began when Lizzy Lind af Hageby infiltrated the vivisection in University College London of a brown terrier dog.
 The subsequent description of the experiment in her book, The Shambles of Science (1903) — in which she wrote that the dog had been conscious throughout and in pain – led to a protracted scandal and a libel case, which the accused researcher won.
 The affair however continued for several years, making a name both for Lind af Hageby and for the society.
 Australian writer and academic Coral Lansbury writes that the suffragist movement in the United Kingdom became closely linked with the anti-vivisection movement.
 Writing about the Brown Dog affair, she argues that the iconography of vivisection struck a chord with women.
 The vivisected dog muzzled and strapped to the operating board, she argues, was a symbolic reminder of the suffragette on hunger strike restrained and force-fed in Brixton Prison, as well as women strapped into the gynaecologist's chair by their male doctors, for childbirth, for sterilization, as a cure for "hysteria", and as objects of study by male medical students.

+In 1908, Diana Belais founded the New York Anti-Vivisection Society.

 In 1927, Jessey Wade founded the Cats Protection League.
-In the same year, she co-founded the League for the Prohibition of Cruel Sports and in 1932, the National Society for the Abolition of Cruel Sports.
+In 1932 she co-founded the National Society for the Abolition of Cruel Sports.

 The Vegan Society, a registered charity and the oldest vegan society in the world, was founded in the United Kingdom in November 1944 by Dorothy Watson and her husband Donald Watson, along with four friends — Elsie Shrigley, Fay K. Henderson and her husband G.A.
 Henderson among them.
 The founding of the Vegan Society is celebrated annually on 1 November, World Vegan Day.
 The day was established in 1994 by Louise Wallis, the then President and Chair.
 However, the founding of the Vegan Society is thought to have been either 5 or 12 November 1944.

+Anna Briggs founded the National Humane Education Society in 1948.
 The first vegan society in the United States was founded in 1948 by Catherine Nimmo and Rubin Abramowitz in California, who distributed Donald Watson's newsletter.

-The earliest documented practice of trap-neuter-return was in the 1950s, led by animal activist Ruth Plant in the U.K.

-In 1951, the Animal Welfare Institute was founded by Christine Stevens.
+The earliest documented practice of trap-neuter-return was in the 1950s, led by animal activist Ruth Plant in the U.K. In 1951, the Animal Welfare Institute was founded by Christine Stevens.

 On November 22, 1954, the Humane Society of the United States was founded by Marcia Glaser, Helen Jones, and two men.